srofe/CPlusPlus-Workshop/README.md

 enters a value of `0`, the program stops.

 Exercise 12 uses `break` and `continue` statements to improve the efficiency of a loop.

+Activity 2 provides the reader with a task to write a guessing game program which will:

+* Prompt the user to enter a number of guesses to attempt, along with the minimum and maximum to set the range of values to generate a random number to guess.
+* Generate a random number within the ranges entered.
+* Prompt the user to enter a guess for the generated number.
+* Inform the user if the guess is too low or too high, and how may guesses are remaining.
+* If they guess the correct number, congratulate them and end the round.
+* If they do not guess the correct number, the round ends.
+* After each round of the game, prompt the user to enter `0` to quit, or any number to continue with another round.